 Mechanical High Pressure Homogenization is very scalable.
 Our versatile systems can scale-up from Lab R&D, processing small samples, up to full production volumes with full global support.

 Sonication is not really intended for larger volumes as it is difficult to scale and manage.
-Generally it is is a lower cost technology used for small processing volumes.
+Generally it is a lower cost technology used for small processing volumes.

 Particle size reduction